Call our office today to schedule your appointment!

 young woman holds jaw while sitting in dental chair

 While some patients have wisdom teeth that erupt fully and don’t cause any dental problems, many have third molars that are partially or fully impacted.
-This occurs when the wisdom teeth erupt at an angle or don’t have sufficient space to erupt due to crowding.
-Partially impacted wisdom teeth are prone to infection, or pericoronitis, because their location at the back of the mouth makes them harder to brush and bacteria then gets trapped in the gum tissue surrounding the part of the tooth that has erupted.
-Here are the most common signs that you might have a wisdom tooth infection.
+This occurs when the wisdom teeth erupt at an angle or don’t have sufficient space to erupt due to crowding, leading to impacted wisdom teeth.
+Partially erupted wisdom teeth are prone to infection, or pericoronitis, because their location at the back of the mouth makes them harder to brush and bacteria then gets trapped in the gum tissue surrounding the part of the tooth that has erupted.

 Painful Gum Tissue